 In the early 1990’s, when I first moved to the Ward, most Buffalonians had scant knowledge of its location.
 And I liked that.

-I’m a rare citizen of the 716 who has lived in all quadrants of the city: I grew up in North Buffalo; I lived on the West Side in two places, one being my father’s ancestral home on Putnam Street; I had a yearlong stint on the East Side in an Arts and Crafts bungalow that two friends owned; I lived in Black Rock.
+I’m a rare citizen of the 716 who has lived in all quadrants of the city: I grew up in North Buffalo; I lived on the West Side in two places, one being my father’s ancestral home on Putnam Street; I had a yearlong stint in East Buffalo in an Arts and Crafts bungalow that two friends owned; I lived in Black Rock.
 Then it was on to the incredible Old First Ward – first as a renter (I was friends with the landlords’ son, also a photographer who had lived in the home when his parents owned it, and where I had attended several of his parties), and then as a proud homeowner of the same property when the owners retired down south.

 Residential meets industrial in the Old First Ward

 What immediately drew me to this neighborhood is that it feels like a small town within the city.
 The homes are modest, people are friendly, and the landscape is a walkable mix of homes, nature, and light industry.
 I have become a champion of the neighborhood, promoting its old-style glory to others.
 Some have said to me that they see decrepitude when they drive through the streets; somehow, they’ve missed the community pride, the peacefulness, and the small businesses that include one of the city’s major social hubs – Gene McCarthy’s/ Old First Ward Brewing Company.